- Only a Druva Cloud administrator can set up Single Sign-on.

 - Under Select User Field, choose the value inSyncAuth (The value is populated after updating the Authorization page) and save the changes.
 The field must appear as below.

-The app is now ready for use, although in rare cases the app may take up to 24 hours to get activated.
+The app is now ready for use.
+In rare cases, the app may take up to 24 hours to get activated.